Family Trip to the Black Hills: Reflections, Reviews and Recommendations

 Day 4: Crazy Horse, Sylvan Lake & Chuckwagon Show

 The sculptor for the Crazy Horse monument, currently under construction, had a large family like me.
 I have 4 boys and 4 girls while he had 5 boys and 5 girls.
-Korczak Ziolkowski the sculptor passed away in 1982 and his wife passed away last year.
+Korczak Ziolkowski the sculptor passed away in 1982 and his wife passed away in 2014.
 However, 7 of his children still carry on his dream by participating in some way towards finishing the project.

 When completed, the memorial will be several times larger than Mount Rushmore.
 Because of the sculptor's hesitation with accepting government funds, the project is funded by private donations and entry fees.
-The vision of the sculptor was to try and honor our native Americans and even offer scholarships for their advancement in education.
+The vision of the sculptor is to honor our Native Americans and even offer scholarships for their advancement in education.
 There is a museum and plenty of items in the souvenir shops.
 Admission was $28 per car load.

 Crazy Horse MemorialClick thumbnail to view full-size